opensimworld/active-npcs/README.md

 Alice leave
 ```

-## Extensions
+## Extension scripts

 You can create your own NPC commands with extension scripts.
 Extensions are scripts that are placed inside the controller object.
-Commands that are not processed by the NPC controller are sent via link_message to the extension scripts for processing.
+Commands given to NPCs that are not processed by the NPC controller are sent via link_message to the extension scripts for processing.
 The extensions can also use link_message (with number parameter >=0) to send back commands to the NPC controller.
 The default NPC controller object already contains an extension that implements the "help" command (the "..Extension" script).
-The script in it shows how extensions parse the data sent from the controller (through link_message)  and how they can respond.
+The script in it shows how extensions parse the data sent from the controller (through link_message)  and how they can respond back.

 The string sent through link_message (or through channel 68) is of the format:
 ```